mohsenet/linux/adventures/expand_ubuntu_disk_space_in_vMware_workstation/README.md

     d  # Press d and then 3 to delete /dev/sda3 n  # Press n to create a new partition
        # Do you want to remove the signature?
 [Y]es/[N]o:  N
+    w  # Write the changes in fdisk by pressing w

 sudo reboot